mm3509/b9122/1-guides/windows.md

 If the command succeeds, your Anaconda location is the default.
 The location `/c/Anaconda3/etc/profile.d/conda.sh` is the path for the Conda initialization.
 Remember this path and continue to Step 3.

-### Step 2.2: find non-default Conda initialization file.
+### Step 2.2: find non-default Conda initialization file

 If the command fails, you need to find the location for Anaconda.